 The Human Rights Act 1998, which incorporated the European Convention on Human Rights into UK law, gives the courts another power to call Acts of Parliament into question.
 As far as possible, domestic legislation must be interpreted so as to be compatible with Convention rights.

 Decisions of the courts, and particularly of the appeal courts, play an important role in the development of the law.
 Not only do they provide authoritative rulings on the interpretation of legislation, but they also form the basis of the common law, which is derived from court decisions in previous cases (or case law).
 As a general principle, courts are bound by earlier decisions made by higher courts.
 In relation to matters of European Union Law, the European Court of Justice is the highest authority.
-The Law Lords within the House of Lords have acted as the supreme court of the United Kingdom, though they were replaced by the new Supreme Court that came into being on 1st October 2009.
-The existing Law Lords became the first justices of the Supreme Court, and the Senior Law Lord became the President.
+The Supreme Court is the final court of appeal for all civil and criminal cases from Northern Ireland.

 Institutions responsible for the adoption of legal rules and the decision-making process